 With big hits, full speed collisions and rather muscular players diving for each other, concussion is a challenging area of the game to regulate!
 Protocols in recent years have become much more stringent to reduce the long-term effects of head injuries, including the chance for medical staff to watch pitch-side replays of head injuries retrospectively and pull a player off to complete an assessment.
 However, it’s not about taking risks or pretending that bravery is admirable with this type of injury.
 If a 20 stone prop has just landed on your head, let’s get you off the pitch, into the changing room and work with the Sport, Exercise & Musculoskeletal Consultants to assess whether it’s safe to continue.

-You’ll remember the Rugby World Cup last year issued concussion guidance, stating any player that demonstrates “behavioral changes”, appears “Unsteady of feet” or has been “Lying motionless on ground” needs a formal assessment.
+You’ll remember the Rugby World Cup the year before last issued concussion guidance, stating any player that demonstrates “behavioral changes”, appears “Unsteady of feet” or has been “Lying motionless on ground” needs a formal assessment.
 To be fair, most people who enjoy a beer or ten in club house, appear like this anyway!
 In all seriousness, the frustrating short-term outcome of concussion is that it can be two weeks before a player is fit to return and, in a tournament, this could be 3 – 4 games out!

 1. Menezes, J. (2019).
 Six Nations: Tom Curry brushes aside his Terry Butcher- like war wounds to give England its bite back

 Well Brian Habana, the former Springbok winger, once raced against a Jet at Manston Airport in Kent — and won!
 The quick players, typically wingers, are known less for their studious pre-match preparation but more for ensuring their leg hair is waxed, the fade is fresh and the boots are fluorescent!
 So, with the speedsters of the games out to carve up tired defences, one thing is for sure, some poor soul will go down mid sprint like a sniper has shot him in the back of leg!